-Troop COVID-19 Safety Policy
+Troop 171 COVID-19 Safety Policy

-Individually in their own tent, bivvy, or hammock; or
+Tent individually in their own tent, bivvy, or hammock; or

-With a family member; or
+Tent with a family member; or

 Sleep under the stars, weather permitting.

-Driving in vehicles
+Driving or riding in vehicles